Lottie Awards 2025 is live! Click here to view the winners including the UK’s Top 100 care homes!

 There are around 564,000 care home beds across 17,600 care homes in the United Kingdom.
 A large number of these homes sit within care home groups/providers.

 Care homes for young adults can support various needs, including physical and learning disabilities.
-Here are eight of the best care homes for young adults.
+Here are nine of the best care homes for young adults.

 We’ve explained what a care home is and the different types, how to choose a care home, how much they cost and what they're like to live in.